About the Project

-The portion of the Tonto NF that is in the Sonoran Desert has historically been considered a low fire risk environment.
-Lightning and other natural causes could ignite a fire, but the natural spacing of the native plants generally carried low intensity fires and not for much distance.
-Most plants native to the Sonoran Desert (including the iconic Saguaro) are not fire adapted, and do not recover from the effects of a fire.
+Historically, the Sonoran Desert portion of the Tonto National Forest was considered a low fire risk environment.
+Lightning and other natural causes could ignite a fire, but the natural spacing of the native plants generally carried low intensity fires and for short distances.
+Most plants native to the Sonoran Desert, including the iconic Saguaro, are not fire adapted, and they do not recover from the effects of a fire.

 The increase of forest fires shows how the desert is changing.
 Wet winter and spring seasons in 2019 and 2020 encouraged plant growth, including invasive species which compete with native plants for water and nutrients.
 As a consequence, non-native plants provided the fuel to carry the fires over hundreds of thousands of acres, and to burn hotter and longer.

 FOTNF currently has two major project areas – the Superstition Mountains and the Usery Mountains.
 These are Wildland-Urban interface areas, where urban development meets nature.
 Non-native plants are increasing in this region as a result of urban landscaping and an uptick in public usage.
 The Superstition project started in 2015 and covers 3,000 acres.
 The Usery Mountain project started in 2020 and covers 10,000 acres.

 - Removing – Removing invasives is done by hand and with chemical treatment.
 We focus on physical removal by digging up plants.
 Chemical treatment is used only when necessary, for large areas and plants that are harder to eradicate.
 Our plan for 2023 is to remove fountain grass and buffelgrass from 13,000 acres of Tonto NF in the areas of Superstition and Usery Mountains.
 Check out a time lapse video of one of our removal events.